servicemeshinterface/smi-spec/apis/traffic-access/traffic-access-WD.md

 Traffic destined on a path `/metrics` is allowed.
 The `matches` field is optional and if omitted, a rule is valid for all the matches in a traffic spec (a OR relationship).
-It is possible for a service to expose multiple ports, the `port` field allows the user to specify specifically which port traffic should be allowed on. `port` is an optional element, if not specified, traffic will be allowed to all ports on the destination service.
+It is possible for a service to expose multiple ports, the TCPRoute/UDPRoute `matches.ports` field allows the user to specify specifically which port traffic should be allowed on.
+The `matches.ports` is an optional element, if not specified, traffic will be allowed to all ports on the destination service.

 Allowing destination traffic should only be possible with permission of the